flenniken/collections/docs/test.md

 * h scroll and overscroll on both ends
 * v scroll and overscroll on both ends
 * zoom image small, go to thumbnails, tap the same image and verify image is at its zoom point
-* long press to copy text then extend the selection
+* long press the description text to copy it then extend the selection
-* long press on an image to make sure the share menu appears
+* press and hold a Live Photo and verify the video plays and keeps looping for more than five seconds, it used to stop after one second when the iOS drag gesture took over the touch
+* press and hold an image that has no Live Photo and verify nothing happens
+* press and hold a Live Photo then slide sideways and verify it scrolls to the next image instead of playing
 * rotate the last image then rotate it back and verify it remains on the same image
 * scroll h & v in landscape mode
 * no flash on load and no flash on rotate